experientials/ziloo/Hardware/909b/BRIDGE_BOARD_909b.md

 ### Open points

-- Connect HD3SS460 pins POL AMSEL EN
-- Should HD3SS3220 be used to mux between M.2 and T-USB connector?
 - Plan I2C addresses and which bus is used
 - Stem I2C compress GPIO iMX and others, also on I2C3
 - Correctly crossing RX/TX signal lines